What is Books+?

 - You will receive an email from the Campus Bookstore when your course materials are ready.
 All you need to do is pick up your course materials from the Campus Bookstore.

-- Some of your course materials will be available online in a digital format on Canvas (your online student portal) starting August 9.
+- Some of your course materials will be available online in a digital format on Canvas (your online student portal) the first week of the semester.

 I'm a registered student, how do I access my course materials on Canvas?